tahmidmehdi/dphmix/README.md

 X | pandas.DataFrame | required.
 The data to cluster.
 Rows are observations and columns are variables. ml | list | optional.
 A list of must-link constraints. cl | list | optional.
 A list of can't-link constraints where a can't-link constraint is a list of 2 indices corresponding to observations that cannot cluster together. hyperparameters | dict or None | optional (there are built-in default hyperparameters).
-Same as the VariationalDPHM.fit_predict
+Same as the VariationalDPHM.fit_predict hyperparameters

 `predict(X)`